Lithgow

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, service frequency averages 248 trips per day, equating to approximately 17 weekly trips per stop.
+Service frequency averages 248 trips per day across all routes, equating to approximately 17 weekly trips per individual stop.
+An accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport